wrapperband/FeathercoinWalletGuide/README.md

 ![Copy the Transaction ID](/images/ftc-0.9.3.2-blockchain.explorer.01.png)

-**STEP TWO : Spending from a Multi Signature Address**
+### Spending from a Multiple Signature Address

+This shows the more complex example where "two out of three" signatures are required to access the funds.

 Here we'll describe how two partners can spend / transfer coins from their 2-of-3 MultiSig address.
-This transaction needs to be signed with two private keys, one is hold by Mirrax, the other by Calem or Lizhi.
+This transaction needs to be signed with two private keys, one is hold by Superman, the other by Batman or the Hulk.

-1. And now Mirrax and Calem can review their balance of their MultiSig addresses.
+1. And now Superman and Batman can review their balance of their MultiSig addresses.

-Mirrax's wallet, He clicks on the "Sign" button.
+Superman's wallet, He clicks on the "Sign" button.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen05.jpg)

-Mirrax want to spend his Feathercoin (FTC) to me in his MultiSig addresses.
-Send 0.05 FTC to Lizhi's normal address.
+Superman wants to send some Feathercoin (FTC) to the Hulk in his MultiSig addresses.
+Send 0.05 FTC to the Hulk's normal address.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen06.jpg)

-2. Mirrax starts creating transaction from the 2-of-3 MultiSig address.They each has a private key of that address in their wallet.
-Mirrax signs the transaction with his private key, and export the raw transaction.
-Mirrax then needs to send this raw transaction to Calem  (by Email, BitMessage, SMS ..).
+2. Superman starts creating transaction from the 2-of-3 MultiSig address.They each has a private key of that address in their wallet.
+Superman signs the transaction with his private key, and export the raw transaction.
+Superman then needs to send this raw transaction to Batman  (by Email, BitMessage, SMS ..).

-Mirrax  export the raw transaction.
+Superman  export the raw transaction.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen07.jpg)

-3. Calem imports this raw transaction, he can see the transaction is already signed by a private key.
-Mirrax reviews the transactions and sign with his private key.
+3. Batman imports this raw transaction, he can see the transaction is already signed by a private key.
+Superman reviews the transactions and sign with his private key.

-If Calem agrees to send Mirrax  0.05 FTC, He clicks the "Sign" button as well.
+If Batman agrees to send Superman  0.05 FTC, He clicks the "Sign" button as well.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen08.jpg)